grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 "Herschel was a total fucking champ!
 Found me cruising out in the middle of fucking endless expanse of green water.
 He gave me your message with the dock number...
 But Herschel was the easy part.
 The hard part was finding the dock on the way into Stilt City here.
 Had to stop and ask people probably a dozen fuckin' times --- and folks around here speak a strange fuckin' mix of languages I don't fuckin' understand, mostly."

-"It is good to see you Captain Shakes," said Hemi, "and Herschel.
+"It is good to see you, Captain Shakes," said Hemi, "and Herschel.
 What happened after you left us?"

 "Well, there's not much to fuckin' tell of it, really.
 I drove the _Gnat_ hard in a sorta random northerly direction --- away from the _Prospect's_ location.
 Did some weaving back and forth and shit, just in case they fired a torp or something, but kept the fuckin' throttle up the whole time.
 With the volume of the _Gnat's_ engines, I couldn't really be listening to sonar or anything, so I just kept pinging them every ten minutes or so to see how far behind me they were."